clareliguori/grace-hopper-jeopardy/README.md

 #### CloudFormation Parameters: (required)
 GitHubRepo
 GitHubBranch
-GitHubToken (do not commit this value)
+GitHubToken (never commit this value)
 GitHubUser

 ##### This solution require Shared Resource stack to be deployed as primary stack, then Applicaiton stack.